 Wayne Belcher OAM

 Wayne transitioned out of full time employment in November 2019, with more than forty years’ experience working in the health and aged care sector of industry.
-He also has more than five years as a pastor of a local Baptist church in Perth’s northern suburbs.
-He see these as being wonderful opportunities to serve people.
-He views his appointment to the Indigo Board as extending those service opportunities.
+He has more than five years as a pastor of a local Baptist church in Perth’s northern suburbs.
+He sees these as being wonderful opportunities to serve people and he views his appointment to the Indigo Board as extending those service opportunities.

-Dr Claire Cooke was appointed to the Indigo Board in October 2020.
+Claire was appointed to the Indigo Board in October 2020.

 Claire brings more than 12 years' experience working in the disability sector, ranging from the tertiary level to large not-for-profit organisations.
 She is currently a Project Manager at Activ Foundation.

 Claire has a strong background in the management and governance of complex projects.
 Her passions include ensuring that governance is practical in application and optimising customer experience.
 She holds a PhD from the University of Western Australia.